 Dierks is a tiny city located in the state of Arkansas.
 With a population of 894 people and just one neighborhood, Dierks is the 204th largest community in Arkansas.

-Because occupations involving physical labor dominate the local economy, Dierks is generally considered to be a blue-collar town.
-36.60% of the Dierks workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Dierks is a blue-collar town, with 36.60% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Dierks is a city of sales and office workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Dierks who work in sales jobs (25.77%), healthcare suport services (9.79%), and law enforcement and fire fighting (8.76%).

 Dierks is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.